-Well there are a few tips that show a child’s reading readiness and I’ve listed how them below for you.
+Basically, there are a few tips that show a child’s reading readiness and I’ve listed how them below for you.

 How excited is a child to engage with print?
 That is their level of print motivation.
 Do they get excited when they see words or are they more interested in the pictures?
 These are simple questions that you can ask to determine the reading readiness of young learners.

-So there you have it six key reading readiness skills children need before you start teaching them how to read.
+So there you have it, six key reading readiness skills children need before you start teaching them how to read.
 If you want all of these tips on one printable you can grab them in the Free Resource Library.